Menu

 Our predictive scores use tangible factors like payment history and financial performance to assess the level of risk of doing business with a certain company, using data from over 30,000 sources.
 Key sources of data for our scores and ratings include company accounts, trade payment data, corporate linkage, Court information and events signaling the onset of failure.

 COVID-19 and the furloughing of employees is having an impact on the availability of some source data such as company account filings and processing delays occurring with the courts.
 As a result, we expect a reduction in changes to scores and ratings until business transactions and official filings return to normal again.
 We are still obtaining data from other sources but we expect scores to change less frequently until the lockdown is over and business activity starts to return to normal again.
 Our data scientists are lending their skills and analytics capabilities to help organizations across both the public and private sectors.
+Our team of economists have adjusted ~70 country risk ratings since the virus took hold and continue to produce reports to support businesses operating on a global scale across multiple regions.
+During this time, we recommend that clients should use our scores alongside additional factors such as existing levels of exposure and known impacts of COVID-19 around current working practices when setting customer credit limits.

 Changes to our score methodology could impact our clients and the businesses the scores relate to.
 We have made the decision not to change our existing scoring and credit limit models at present.